Puppy Exercise Guidelines: Play Vs. Overexertion

 Physical Health

 Exercise is essential for maintaining the physical health of puppies.
 Regular physical activity helps puppies build strong muscles and bones, improves their cardiovascular health, and enhances their overall fitness.
 It promotes proper weight management and prevents obesity, which can lead to various health problems.
-Engaging in exercise also improves their coordination, balance, and agility, ensuring they develop into healthy and active adult .
+Engaging in exercise also improves their coordination, balance, and agility, ensuring they develop into healthy and active adult dogs.

 Mental Stimulation

 Exercise is not just about physical health; it also provides mental stimulation for puppies.
 Mental stimulation is crucial for their cognitive development and helps prevent boredom.
-When puppies engage in different types of exercise, such as interactive games or agility training, they are challenged mentally, which keeps their brains active and stimulated.
+When puppies engage in different types of exercise, such as or agility training, they are challenged mentally, which keeps their brains active and stimulated.
 This mental stimulation can lead to improved problem-solving skills and a better ability to adapt to new situations.

 Behavioral Development